mootools/mootools-core/Docs/Class/Class.Extras.md

 ### Arguments:

-1. any arguments passed in will be passed to the "next" function
+1. Any arguments passed in will be passed to the "next" function.

 ### Returns: